Table of Contents

 2.1 Technical and Organizational Security Measures: Vendor shall have in place appropriate and reasonable Technical and Organizational Security Measures to protect the security of Synopsys Data and prevent a Data Security Breach.
 Upon Synopsys’ request, Vendor shall provide evidence that it has established and maintains Technical and Organizational Security Measures governing the Processing of Synopsys Data.

 2.2 Cryptographic Controls: Vendor shall employ encryption when transmitting Synopsys Data across public or wireless networks.
 Vendor shall encrypt during storage or transmission any and all Highly Sensitive Personal Data and other information deemed highly sensitive by Synopsys such as authentication credentials and cryptographic keys.
+Vendor shall maintain up-to-date Secure Sockets Layer (SSL) certificates on all software applications that perform or are connected to assets that store or have access to information associated with Synopsys Information or products.

 2.3 Access Control: Vendor shall implement safeguards and controls to limit access to Synopsys Data to those employees and contractors whose role requires such access, and to prevent any unauthorized access.